Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: RQ1: Step-wise Necessity and Sufficiency

 \textbf{Single-step ablation produces clear, step-specific flip patterns (not uniformly sensitive).} Within the same model and dataset, $\mathrm{Flip}(t)$ changes noticeably with the intervened step $t$ (Figure~\ref{fig:rq1_flip_overview}), with several settings exhibiting mid-step peaks rather than a flat or monotone pattern.
 This indicates that different latent steps contribute differently to the final decision, and that single-step removal can selectively disrupt the decision more at some steps than others.

 \textbf{Arithmetic exhibits substantially higher decision volatility than commonsense.} Flip rates on GSM8K are markedly higher than on CommonsenseQA for the same intervention protocol, with several backbones reaching flip rates around $0.1$--$0.2$ or higher on GSM8K, while CommonsenseQA remains mostly below $\sim 0.1$ (Figure~\ref{fig:rq1_flip_overview}).
 This gap is visible across both Coconut and CODI variants.
-This suggests that arithmetic solutions rely more sensitively on intermediate latent computation under our protocol, whereas commonsense decisions are comparatively more stable to the same step-wise perturbations.